-It is said that if you want to explore the traditional cultural of Rajasthan, head straightaway to Jaisalmer.
+It is said that if you want to explore the traditional culture of Rajasthan, head straightaway to Jaisalmer.
 And this indeed is the best advice.
 The city of Jaisalmer has successfully preserved and revived its traditional art and culture.
 The colourful Bandhani Lahengas, paghdis (turbans), most expressive puppets and tinkling ornaments, make this a cultural paradise.
-There can never be enough description about the architecture on this city that has a magic to leave each one awestruck.
-Here is the list of things to do in Jaisalmer, so that you don’t miss out the best part of it.
+There can never be enough description of the architecture in this city that has a magic to leave each one awestruck.
+Here is the list of Best things to do in Jaisalmer, so that you don’t miss out the best part of it.

 The Golden Fort of the Golden City – Jaisalmer Fort

 This is one of the forts which did not fall prey to British conspiracy and thus, it is still occupied by the families of the then residents.
 Named after Raja Jaisal, who built it, the fort is Famous as the Golden Fort or ‘Sonar Quila’ as it resembles the golden grains of Thar Desert.
 The architecture is certainly like a gold ornament beautifying the golden city of Rajasthan.
 The Fort occupies museums, shops, Jain temple, the old palace which exhibits the royal families’ belongings and a viewpoint that gives you a stunning panoramic view of the whole city.
 It has been declared a UNESCO World Heritage Site since 2013.

 - Closing Time: Its open 24 x 7